How to Actually Get from Miami to Freeport

 Critical Info About Freeport Port

-The ferry docks at an industrial port that's literally in the middle of nowhere.
+The ferry docks at an industrial port that's literally in the middle of nowhere — about 15 miles from Port Lucaya's beaches and shops.
 You CANNOT walk to anything fun.
 Here's what actually works:

 - Rental Car: $60-80/day — book NOW, not later!